adbar/simplemma/README.rst

 Language detection
 ~~~~~~~~~~~~~~~~~~

-Language detection works by providing a text and a tuple ``lang`` consisting of a series of languages of interest.
+Language detection works by providing a text and tuple ``lang`` consisting of a series of languages of interest.
 Scores between 0 and 1 are returned.

 The ``lang_detector()`` function returns a list of language codes along with scores and adds "unk" for unknown or out-of-vocabulary words.
 The latter can also be calculated by using the function ``in_target_language()`` which returns a ratio.